ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-platform.md

 ## Identity and access management

-The ABAC settings for the Agency Identity and Access Management can be found below.
-This includes Azure Active Directory, Azure AD Connect, Azure AD Multifactor Authentication, Authentication Method (Pass Through Authentication), Azure Active Directory Identity Protection, Domain, Emergency Access Admin Accounts and Collaboration settings.
-Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.

 ### Azure Active Directory

 `Azure Active Directory > Properties`

-* Directory Properties Name: `<Agency Name>`
+* Name: `<Agency Name>`
+* Country or Region: `Australia`
+* Location: `Australian datacenters`
+* Notification language: `English`
 * Technical Contact: `<username>@<Agency>.gov.au`
-* Initial Domain Name: `<Agency>.onmicrosoft.com`
-* Country or Region: `Australia`
+* Global privacy contact: `Not configured`
+* Privacy Statement URL: `Not configured`
+* Access management for Azure Resources: `No`

-`Azure Active Directory > Enterprise applications > User settings`
+`Azure Active Directory > Users > User settings > Enterprise applications`

+* Enterprise applications
-* Users can consent to apps accessing information on their behalf.: `No`
+  * Users can consent to apps accessing information on their behalf: `No`
   * Users can add gallery apps to their access panel: `No`
+* Admin consent requests
   * Users can request admin consent to apps they are unable to consent to: `No`
+  * Select users to review admin consent requests: `Not configured`
+  * Selected users will receive email notifications for requests: `Not configured`
+  * Selected users will receive request expiration reminders: `Not configured`
+  * Consent request expires after (days): `Not configured`
+* Office 365 Settings
-* Users can only see Office 365 Apps in the Office 365 Portal: `No`
+  * Users can only see Office 365 apps in the Office 365 portal: `No`

-`Azure Active Directory > Users > User settings > App registrations`
+`Azure Active Directory > Users > User settings`

+* App registrations
   * Users can register applications: `No`

-`Azure Active Directory > Users > User settings > Administration portal`
+* Administration portal

-* Restrict non-administrator access to Azure AD Administration Portal: `Yes`
+  * Restrict non-administrator access to Azure AD administration portal: `Yes`

-`Azure Active Directory > Users > User settings > LinkedIn Account Connections`
+* LinkedIn account connections
   * Allow users to connect work or school account with LinkedIn: `No`

-`Azure Active Directory > Users > User settings > External Collaboration Settings`
+`Azure Active Directory > Users > User settings > External collaboration settings`

+* Guest user access: `Guest users have limited access to properties and memberships of directory objects`
+* Guest invite settings
-* Guest user permissions are limited: `Yes`
+  * Guest invite restrictions:
-* Admins and users in the guest inviter role can invite: `Yes`
-* Members can invite: `No`
+    * Only users assigned to specific admin roles can invite guest users : `Checked`
+    * Enable guest self-service sign up via user flows: `No`
   * Guests can invite: `No`
-* Enable Email On-time passcode for guests: `No`
+  * Enable guest self-service sign up via user flows: `No`

-`Azure Active Directory > Users > User settings > External Collaboration Settings – Collaboration restrictions`
+* Collaboration restrictions
   * Allow invitations only to the specified domains (most restrictive): `Selected`
-* Target domains: `<Agency>.gov.au`
+  * Target domains:
+    * `<Agency>.gov.au`

+`Azure Active Directory > External Identities > Configured identity providers `

+* Email one-time passcode for guests:
+  * Enable email one-time passcode for guests effective now: `Checked`

-`Azure Active Directory > Groups > General > Self Service Group Management`
+`Azure Active Directory > Groups > General`

+* Self Service Group Management
-* Owners can manage membership requests in the access panel: `No`
+  * Owners can manage group membership requests in the Access Panel: `No`
-* Restrict access to Groups in the Access Panel: `Yes`
+  * Restrict user ability to access groups features in the Access Panel.
+Administrators (Global, Group and User Admin) will have access regardless of the value of this setting: `Yes`

-`Azure Active Directory > Groups > General > Security Groups`
+* Security Groups
   * Users can create security groups in the Azure portals: `No`
-* Owners who can assign members as group owners in Azure Portals: `All`

-`Azure Active Directory > Groups > General > Office 365 Groups`
+* Microsoft 365 Groups
   * Users can create Microsoft 365 groups in Azure portals: `No`
-* Owners who can assign members as group owners in Azure portals: `All`

-`Azure Active Directory > Groups > General > Directory-wide Groups`

-* Enable an “All Users” group in the directory: `No`

 `Azure Active Directory > Groups > Expiration`